TITLE 8 SOCIAL SERVICES

 [184.108.40.206 NMAC - N, 6/1/2010]

-220.127.116.11 CLIENT RIGHT TO TELEPHONE USE: To maintain ties with the community, each client in the care and custody of juvenile justice services shall have access to a telephone to make and receive personal telephone calls with frequency and time allotments subject only to the limitations necessary to maintain order and security of the facility.
+220.127.116.11 CLIENT RIGHT TO CORRESPONDENCE: To maintain ties with the community, clients in the care and custody of juvenile justice services have the right to send and receive written correspondence with members of their family and other persons or organizations subject only to the limitations necessary to maintain order and security of the facility.
 Clients are also allowed to send and receive packages subject to procedure.

 [18.104.22.168 NMAC - N, 6/1/2010]

 22.214.171.124 CLIENT RIGHT TO VISITATION: To maintain ties with the community, each client in the care and custody of juvenile justice services shall have the right of regular visitation with frequency and time allotments subject only to valid safety and security concerns, the facility schedule and their respective program evaluation level.
 Visitation shall foster the ability for informal communication, including the opportunity for physical contact, unless otherwise directed by the superintendent for cause.

 [126.96.36.199 NMAC - N, 6/1/2010]